Special effects of Terminator 2: Judgment Day: The "Future War"

 Fifteen separate miniature shots were required for ground and aerial combat, and three wide master establishing shots to provide scope.
 The initial opening shot of the future war was designed to emulate a previous shot of 1995 Los Angeles, contrasting the bustling roadways with scenes of skeletons and scorched cars.
 The scene was created as a 1/12 scale miniature, enhanced with a collapsed freeway and skyscrapers as well as smoke.
 The team found the most difficult part was the precise rotoscoping around the live-action footage of burnt-out cars to conceal the joining edges between it and the background miniature.
 For explosions to match the scale, they were filmed at 80 frames per second and pyrotechnics expert Joe Viskocil used black powder complimented with orange-gelled flashbulbs, while distant explosions used the flashbulb alone.

-Most of the forty-six shots in the "Future War" contained laser blasts from futuristic weaponry.
-Fantasy II emulated those from the original, creating a white "core" with a magenta glow, but was changed to resemble tracer ammunition, receding as they moved until disappearing.
+Most of the 46 shots in the "Future War" contained laser blasts from futuristic weaponry.
+Fantasy II emulated those from the original, creating a white "core" with a magenta glow, but this was changed to resemble tracer ammunition, receding as they moved until disappearing.
 Each blast had to be animated and then composited into the footage, alongside animated muzzle flashes, which was difficult because the footage was always in motion and the blasts had to pass in front of and behind objects in each scene.
 Because the live-action footage was filmed last, Fantasy II was forced to hire numerous rotoscope artists to work shifts throughout the day to meet the deadline.